Australian Railway Models 38 Class Steam Locomotive

 In April 1962, locomotives 3830 and 3813 hauled the inaugural standard gauge Spirit of Progress from Albury to Sydney.
 The first C38's to be withdrawn were 3805 and 3826 in 1961 with the last 3820 withdrawn in December 1970.
 Although 3801 was already withdrawn by this time, it did return to service and continued working past 1970.
 Of the 30 locomotives built, 26 were scrapped and 3801, 3812, 3820, 3830 were preserved.

 3801 is arguably Australia's most famous steam locomotive, being the only one to have visited all main line states and territories.
-It was the first engine completed late in 1942 and entered service on 22nd January 1943 to little fanfare.
-It became known at the time as the Grey Nurse due to its drab, all grey colour scheme due to the wartime economy.
+It entered service on 22nd January 1943 to little fanfare.
+It became known at the time as the Grey Nurse due to its all grey colour scheme due to the wartime economy.
 In early 1947 it was given a heavy overhaul and was painted in its standard colour scheme of green with yellow lining.
-In 1955 it was overhauled again, being painted black with red lining as a cost-cutting measure.
-In December 1956 the popular 3801 was the first in its class to have travelled 1.61 million kilometres.
+It was overhauled again in 1955, being painted black with red lining as a cost-cutting measure.
+3801 was the first in its class to have travelled 1.61 million kilometres in December 1956.
 In early 1963 it was given a major overhaul during which it was repainted green.
 It was often used on special services operated by railway heritage organisations, the most famous being a non-stop run from Sydney to Newcastle on 28 June 1964.
 Just failing to break the two-hour barrier, this remained the fastest journey from Sydney to Newcastle by rail (2 hours 1 minute 51 seconds) until bettered by an XPT in 1988.
 From October 1965 until January 1975, 3801 was found on several occasions to have boiler problems which led to it being withdrawn, repaired and returned to service.
-3801 returned to service on 6th January 1975 and was then used on tours until December 1976, when more boiler problems led to its final withdrawal.
+3801 returned to service on 6th January 1975 and was then used on tours until December 1976, when more boiler issues led to its final withdrawal.

 DCC with Sound and Light Modifications

-Australian Railway Models released their version of the NSWGR 38 Class RTR model in 2020.
+Australian Railway Models released their standard version of the NSWGR 38 Class RTR model 3806 in November 2020 and the streamlined version 3803 in November 2021.

-It does not come with a working LED Headlight which is a little disappointing for a modern 2020 release model.
+It does not come with a working LED Headlight, which is a little disappointing for a modern 2020/21 release model.

 We offer a light modification for the ARM 38 Class